time-is-ltd/pseudonymization-service/README.md

-# Anonymization Service for G Suite, Gmail and O365 API
+# Anonymization Service for Google Workspace and Microsoft 365 APIs
 ### Created and Open-sourced by [Time is Ltd.](https://www.timeisltd.com)

 ## Description